UPDATED NOV 11, 2019

 If you run at sunrise or sunset, you’ll know just how perfect Phoenix is for getting out and active.
 Some cities have wind, rain, and snow to contend with.
 Us?
 All sunshine.
-Even better, no matter if you prefer city streets or hitting the trails, our town has some incredible places to run.
+No matter if you prefer city streets or nature trails, our town has some incredible places to run.

 Ditch the work clothes and lace up your running shoes for a quick jaunt through Downtown Phoenix.
 Discover new pubs, bars, bakeries, and coffee shops as you criss-cross the city with the skyline as your backdrop.
 Don’t work downtown?
 No problem!
 The Light Rail makes getting around—when you’re not running, that is—a lot easier!